alfredbaudisch/alfredbaudisch.com/content/posts/2021-07-21-day-133-rigging-mechanism-to-rotate-wheels.md

 type: "post"
 ---

-After a lot of thinkering, I learned and managed a way to rotate a bone (for example, for a wheel), using another bone as the controller, by adding a Transformation constraint, which I’ve never used before.
+After a lot of thinkering, I learned and managed a way to rotate a bone (for example, for a wheel), using another bone as the controller, by adding a Transformation constraint, which I've never used before.
 TL;DR; Blender Transformative constraint in a bone / armature to rotate/spin wheels.

-Today’s daily, also made me take a drastic decision: for 3D games I’ll start using Unity.
+Today's daily, also made me take a drastic decision: for 3D games I'll start using Unity.
 Unity handles those animations and 3D asset changes so much better than Godot.
-Also, Godot couldn’t handle the rotate wheel animation correctly in any way, while Unity played it accordingly out of the box.
+Also, Godot couldn't handle the rotate wheel animation correctly in any way, while Unity played it accordingly out of the box.

-I love Godot, but it’s not the first time that I’ve had a lot of trouble with its 3D workflow.
+I love Godot, but it's not the first time that I've had a lot of trouble with its 3D workflow.

 ## Process